shahabsiavash/KayKhosrow-Font/README.md

 4- I also wanted to do this in an isometric and monospaced style.
 There are no angles except 90 degrees.
 I too, changed some of the Latin letters to reach this goal.
 (I want to mention that this is a new style to design Persian fonts and can be improved or changed through time by others in different ways.)

-5- And to complete the fantasy, the typeface comes with 10 different weights!
-It enables the user to have a good experience with the typeface.
-The weights are:
+5- And to complete the fantasy, the typeface comes with 7 different families and 12 styles!
+It enables the user to have a good experience with the type.
+The families and subfamilies are:

-I. Light
+I. KayKhosrow [Regular, Italic, Bold, Black, BoldItalic, BlackItalic]

 II.
-Italic (For LTR)
+KayKhosrowOblique [Regular]

 III.
-Oblique (For RTL)
+KayKhosrowOutline [Regular]

 IV.
-Outline
+KayKhosrowRound [Regular]

-V. Round
+V. KayKhosrowSmooth [Regular]

 VI.
-Smooth
+KayKhosrowInline [Regular]

 VII.
-Bold

-IIX.
-Black

-IX.
-Inline

-X. Pure Persian*
+KayKhosrowPurePersian* [Regular]

 * Pure Persian style only produces pure Persian letters and also replaces Latin letters with phonetic ones, enabling all Persian people to write Persain words with Latin letters.